fmueller1/NTBD/README.md

 </div>

-# Freelook
+# THINGS

-A minecraft mod which allows the user to turn their heads without changing the direction in whch you are moving
+A minecraft mod which allows the user to change their server=side look direction without changing it client-side

 ## Usage

-If you simply want to use the mod download it from [here](https://www.curseforge.com/minecraft/mc-mods/freelook-fabric)

-## Getting Started (Developing)

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See `building from source` to compile the mod.
+Clone the repo and run build.gradle

 ### Prerequisites